 - access all relevant components as attributes

-Since the mapping from BIC to bank_code is updated from time to time, Schwifty uses CalVer with the scheme YY.0M.Micro.
+Since the IBAN specification and the mapping from BIC to bank_code is updated from time to time, schwifty uses CalVer for versioning with the scheme YY.0M.Micro.

 $ pip install schwifty